The Vikings

 The Neatest Warriors

-The Vikings were ferocious, but they were also particular about their personal hygiene.
+The Vikings were particular about their hygiene.
 Several excavated Viking graves have yielded tweezers, razors, combs made from antlers and animal bones.
-Vikings warriors also used spoons for cleaning the wax out of their ears.
-An English writer was amazed that the Vikings combed their hair daily, bathed weekly, and changed their clothing on a regular basis.
+Viking warriors also used spoons to clean the wax out of their ears.
+An English writer was amazed that the Vikings combed their hair daily, bathed weekly, and changed their clothing regularly.
+Untrimmed nails provoked particular revulsion among the Vikings.
+Loki was a fierce Norse god fabled to have sailed on a ship constructed of dead men’s untrimmed fingernails and toenails.